I’m a huge fan of chipmunks and squirrels. Their bushy tails, their cute mannerisms, their love of snacks — what’s not to love?

 There are 4 different chipmunk species in British columbia:

 - The Yellow-Pine Chipmunk (Tamias neotamias amoenus)

 - Townsends Chipmunk (Tamias neotamias townsendii)

 I have no idea which species I saw.
 If you can identify it, let me know!
 My best guess is a red-tailed chipmunk.

 The stripes are probably the thing that clues most people in that the fuzzy thing in front of them is a chipmunk rather than a squirrel.
-The stripes likely help them hide from predators and may be caused by the same genes that give rodents a lighter-colored belly.
+The stripes likely help them hide from predators and may be caused by the same genes that give rodents a lighter-coloured belly.